 For environments that do not support passwordless ssh or passwordless rsh, you cannot use the -security option to enable secure mode for your cluster.
 Instead, you can use the -securityonenode option to configure a secure cluster node by node.
+Moreover, to enable security in fips mode, use the -fips option together with -securityonenode.

-Table 10-2 lists the tasks that you must perform to configure a secure cluster.
+Table 8-2 lists the tasks that you must perform to configure a secure cluster.